fleaz/hacktoberfest-tagger/README.md

 Quickly add/remove the 'hacktoberfest' topic to all of your public Github projects

 positional arguments:
-  {add,remove}  'add' or 'remve' the topic
+  {add,remove}  'add' or 'remove' the topic

 optional arguments:
   -h, --help    show this help message and exit